spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-b2b-account/retrieving-business-units.md

 title: Retrieving business units
 description: Learn how to retrieve business units via Glue API.
 originalLink: https://documentation.spryker.com/2021080/docs/retrieving-business-units
+originalArticleId: 4926546b-9757-4f24-91b1-05202d352c73
 redirect_from:
   - /2021080/docs/retrieving-business-units
   - /2021080/docs/en/retrieving-business-units
+  - /docs/retrieving-business-units
+  - /docs/en/retrieving-business-units
 ---

 In the B2B world, users represent their companies rather than act on their own behalf.
-Such users, called [Company Accounts](https://documentation.spryker.com/docs/company-account-overview), are organized in business units depending on their job role and the scope of their activity.
+Such users, called [Company Accounts](/docs/scos/dev/features/{{ page.version }}/company-account/company-account-feature-overview/company-accounts-overview.html), are organized in business units depending on their job role and the scope of their activity.
 The endpoints allows retrieving business unit information.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](https://documentation.spryker.com/docs/glue-api-company-account-api-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-company-account-feature-integration.html).

 ## Retrieve a company business unit